alvarmaciel/alvarmaciel/README.md

 - 👋 Hi, I’m @alvarmaciel
 - 👀 I’m interested in combine coding, art and advocacy of Free and Open Software
-- 🌱 I’m currently learning TDD - BDD - Python
+- 🌱 I’m currently learning Nix - Python
 - 💞️ I’m looking to collaborate on 🤷‍♂️
 - 📫 How to reach me alvarmacielATgmail.com